How do I plan an upgrade strategy for an Amazon EKS cluster?

 When an API is upgraded, the earlier API is deprecated and eventually removed.
 To understand how APIs might be deprecated in a newer version of Kubernetes, read the deprecation policy on the Kubernetes website.

-To check whether you use any deprecated API versions in your cluster, use the Kube No Trouble (kubent) on GitHub.
-If you do use deprecated API versions, then upgrade your workloads before you upgrade your Kubernetes cluster.
+To check whether you use any deprecated API versions in your cluster, use the Kube No Trouble (kubent) on the GitHub website.
+If you use deprecated API versions, then upgrade your workloads before you upgrade your Kubernetes cluster.

 To convert Kubernetes manifest files between different API versions, use the kubectl convert plugin.
 For more information, see Install kubectl convert plugin on the Kubernetes website.